jj-zhu/jj-zhu.github.io/index.md

 ### Research interests

 My big goal is to advance research in computational algorithms, in order to change the world for the better.
 In general, I am interested in **optimization, machine learning, dynamical systems, decision-making, and control**.
 On one hand, I am motivated by addressing the **lack of robustness and data distribution shift issues** in modern learning algorithms.
-On the other hand, I am interested in **interfacing dynamical systems (e.g., gradient flow, dynamic optimal transport, control theory) and machine learning**, aiming at building scalable optimization algorithms for robust and large-scale machine learning algorithms.
+On the other hand, I am interested in **interfacing dynamical systems (e.g., gradient flow, dynamic optimal transport, control theory) and machine learning**, aiming at building scalable and robust machine learning algorithms.
 Some example topics include

 + machine learning, robust learning under distribution shift
 + distributionally robust optimization, optimization under uncertainty